 The month that many dread is in full swing.
-Last week, I shared that I have made November my health and care month for myself – and I wanted to talk about that a bit more.
+I shared before, that I have made November my health and care month for myself – and I wanted to talk about that a bit more.
 Why?
 Because it’s a good time of the year to give yourself some extra attention, for both body and mind.
+Because surviving November in Finland is the hardest for many.
 The darkness can be heavy (especially with the silly daylight saving coming in), the weather is wet and grim and it is heavy on the mood.
 Here are a couple of things that I always do:

 SCHEDULE A DENTAL CHECKUP & CLEANING – teeth are important, and especially here in Finland, I feel like dental health isn’t the top priority for many.
 Check-ups are sporadic and especially not after COVID, there is a huge backlog in appointments that didn’t happen during lock-down.
 A private dental checkup and a visit to the dental hygienist at places like Mehiläinen or Oral doesn’t cost the world, and it is well worth the investment to make sure things are ok or taken care of early.
 I do this every year and thankfully I haven’t ever had any issues.
 Plus: that feel after a dental clean is just

 GET A BLOOD TEST DONE – while we may feel healthy and fit, a simple blood test can give so much insight and evidence over how we’re really doing.
 Nightingale Health is a service that gives you detailed health insights from a small blood sample, outlining key health parameters and indicators, all visually appealing in their own app, like your blood sugar and diabetes risk, as well as heart age, cholesterol and more.
 They come with easy to follow tips on how to improve and it’s just overall a great service to get some details on how you’re doing – because your blood tells a lot, and not every health issue has any symptoms coming with it.
 You can book a blood draw and get your result within two days.